paulvi/dsa-ecosystem/README.md

 1. Protocol connectors: Access key protocol functions directly.
 2. Auth connectors: Update permissions of the smart accounts.
 3. Use case specific connectors: Execute higher level use cases that cannot be done or expensive with stringing basic functions.
-4. Connect to native liquidity pools: Access the short term liquidity pool.
+4. Instant liquidity pools connectors<sup>*</sup>: Access the short term liquidity pool for features that require asset porting, or "flash loans" for example, porting debt positions, interest payment minimization or yield maximization.

-The last type of connector allowing developers to build any feature that require asset porting, or "flash loans".
-These includes use cases like instant porting of positions across protocols, for instance for interest payment minimization or yield maximization.
-Unlike elsewhere, it is free to use.
+* Liquidity pools is free to use.

 ### Casting Spells
 (give examples of casting)